๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 FAQs

-Which is better, compost or manure?
+Which is better, manure or compost?

 Compost is better for long-term soil health, while aged manure is better for quick nutrient boosts.